hharnisc/hharnisc.github.io/slides/twilio-console-jamstack-migration.md

 .right-panel[
 - Jamstack hosted on Netlify
+- Monorepo!
   - Shared CI/CD pipeline
-- Legacy code is iframed into new Console
+  - Console 2.0 code is iframed into new Console
   - Everything is an "Application Package"
 ]

 ???